 Whiskey dispute hits new EU-Kenya trade pact

-Despite agreeing a trade pact with Brussels in December, which is currently awaiting ratification by the European Parliament, Kenya is already breaking its terms by applying higher tariffs on certain products in order not to breach the East African Community's (EAC) Common External Tariff.
+Even though the trade pact has not officially been ratified by the EU, Kenya is already breaking its terms by applying higher tariffs on certain products in order not to breach the East African Community's (EAC) Common External Tariff.

 Join EUobserver today

-Note: This article has been updated to clarify that the deal is operationally in effect even though it has not officially been ratified